 Ad suppression is a key tool in the digital marketer’s kit to eliminate wasted ad spend by ensuring that they aren’t serving (and paying for) ads shown to existing or recently-acquired customers.
 However, this can become a challenge if those conversions are happening offline.

-By tracking all call conversions with Invoca and pushing this information into platforms like Criteo, Kenshoo, or Marin Software, marketers can automatically suppress ads to those who have already converted over the phone.
+By tracking all call conversions with Invoca and pushing this information into platforms like Criteo, Skai, or Marin Software, marketers can automatically suppress ads to those who have already converted over the phone.
 This not only reduces wasted ad spend, it prevents you from annoying your new customers with irrelevant ads.

 Today, customers expect more personalized and empathetic experiences than ever.
 In order to provide this, though, you need deep knowledge about your customers’ needs and their experiences.